 Federal regulations and college policy require students to maintain academic progress in order to receive financial aid.
 See the Consumer Information section of the Financial Aid website to review the Satisfactory Academic Progress Policy document.

 Graduation at Luther College requires a minimum grade point average (GPA) of 2.00 for 128 hours of course work.
 Academic records are reviewed at the conclusion of the fall and spring semesters.
 Any student whose Luther GPA falls below 2.00 will either be issued an academic warning, placed on academic probation, or dismissed from Luther College.
-The Committee on Academic Progress will issue a written notice of academic warning, probation, or dismissal to the student and the academic advisor.
+The Academic Standing Board will issue a written notice of academic warning, probation, or dismissal to the student and the academic advisor.

 Academic Warning: Students will be issued an academic warning when they have one of the following: (1) A Luther GPA of less than 2.00 but above the minimum level for academic probation; or (2) a Luther GPA of 2.00 or higher but have obtained a semester GPA of less than 2.00 and higher than 0.99.
 The academic record of students who receive an academic warning for more than one semester will be reviewed for possible placement on academic probation.